gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS is capable of handling reordering of the DTLS records.
 However, depending on stream properties and which user message DTLS records of other types are sent in may impact in which order and how quickly they are possible to process.
-Using a stream with in-order delivery will ensure that the DTLS Records are delivered in the order they are sent in user messages.
+Using the same stream with in-order delivery for the different messages will ensure that the DTLS Records are delivered in the order they are sent in user messages.
 Thus, ensuring that if there are DTLS records that need to be delivered in particular order it can be ensured.
 Alternatively, if it is desired that a DTLS record is delvired as early as possible avoiding in-order streams with queued messages and considering stream priorities can result in faster delviery.

    A simple solution avoiding any protocol issue are to send all DTLS messages that are not protected user message fragments is to pick a